-phonological cues and the distributional cues into a combined representation, redid their analyses, and obtained reliable classifications of both nouns (67.0%) and verbs (71.4%).
-When considering correct classifications of nouns and verbs together, they further noted an interesting interaction of phonological/distributional cues with frequency, as shown in Figure 1.
-Distributional cues (gray bars) appear to work very well for high-frequency words but less so for low-frequency words.
+The results from the two analyses suggest that the usefulness of phonological and distributional cues may differ across nouns and verbs.
+Perhaps integration across the two types of cues may improve classification?
+Monaghan et al. combined the phonological cues and the distributional cues into a combined representation5, redid their analyses, and obtained reliable classifications of both nouns (67.0%) and verbs (71.4%).
+When considering correct classifications of nouns and verbs together, they further noted an interesting interaction of phonological/distributional cues with frequency, as shown in Figure 1a.
+Distributional cues appear to work very well for high-frequency words but less so for low-frequency words.
 This is likely because high-frequency words occur in more contexts and this provides for more accurate distributional information about their lexical categories.
-Phonological cues (white bars), on the other hand, seem to work better for low-frequency words than for highfrequency words.
+Phonological cues, on the other hand, seem to work better for low-frequency words than for high-frequency words.
 This may be explained by the tendency for high-frequency words to be shortened, perhaps leading to the omission of important phonological cues to their lexical category.
 In contrast, low-frequency words are not subjected to the same shortening pressures, allowing the cues to remain in place.
-Crucially, though, when the two types of cues are integrated, good classification can be found across all frequency bins, as illustrated in Figure 1 (black bars).
+Crucially, though, when the two types of cues are integrated, good classification can be found across all frequency bins, as illustrated in Figure 1b.